thnikk/cp-keypad/readme.md

 I think it would be cool to make a MIDI keypad, but it's not something I have a lot of experience with and I don't think it fits into this firmware.
 I also suspect that most people would want completely different functionality, so I think providing a skeleton firmware that's easy to modify would make more sense than retrofitting this code.
 It should be easy enough so if you know any python, give it a try (just make sure you delete boot.py).

-## Goals
-My biggest goals are reaching feature parity with the Unified-2022 firmware, with the exceptions of:

-- No serial remapper since this is done with the config file instead.

 ## Features

  - [x] Remappable keys